hashicorp/terraform-cdk/CONTRIBUTING.md

 # Contributing

-To build and install `terraform-cdk` locally, Node version 12.16+
+To build and install `terraform-cdk` locally, Node version 12.16+ and Go is required.

 ## Getting Started